tim-pipi/tp/docs/DeveloperGuide.md

 Expected: The most recent window size and location is retained.

-1. _{ more test cases ... }_
+### Adding an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Editing an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Adding a `note` in an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Deleting a `note` from an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Viewing an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Searching for an `internApplication`

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

+### Sorting the `internApplication`s

+{description}

+1. Prerequisites:

+1. Test case: <br>
+   Expected:

+1. Test case: <br>
+   Expected:

+1. Other incorrect delete commands to try: <br>
+   Expected:

 ### Deleting an `internApplication`

-1. Deleting an `internApplication` while all `internApplication`s are being shown

 1. Prerequisites: List all `internApplication`s using the `list` command.
        Multiple `internApplication`s in the list.

 1. Test case: `delete 1`<br>
        Expected: First intern application is deleted from the list.
-       Details of the deleted contact shown in the status message.
+       Details of the deleted internship application shown in the status message.
-       Timestamp in the status bar is updated.

 1. Test case: `delete 0`<br>
        Expected: No `internApplication` is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error message is displayed

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` ( where x is larger than the list size)<br>
+1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases ... }_

 ### Saving data

+LetsGetHired saves your data locally after any command you execute.

+Dealing with a **missing data folder**

+1. Prerequisites: On app launch, if no data folder is detected within the same directory as the jar file.

+1. Test case: Run any command and a new data folder containing a `letsgethired.json` file will be generated.

+1. Test case: If you do not run any command and quit the app, no data folder or file will be generated.

+Dealing with a **missing data file** (`letsgethired.json`)

+1. Prerequisites: On app launch, if there is an empty data folder within the same directory as the jar file.

+1. Test case: Run any command and a `letsgethired.json` file will be generated within the data folder.

+1. Test case: If you do not run any command and quit the app, no data file will be generated.

-1. Dealing with missing/corrupted data files
+Dealing with a **corrupted data file** (`letsgehired.json`)

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases ... }_
+1. Prerequisites: On app launch, if the `letsgethired.json` file in the data folder within the same directory as the jar file is corrupted.

+1. Test case: Run any command and the contents of the `letsgethired.json` file will be overwritten to a json file with no data.

 --------------------------------------------------------------------------------------------------------------------